Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations: Introduction

 Most deep learning-based methods typically involve supervised training on large datasets consisting of observed and ground truth data to learn a complex function mapping.
 Some representative deep learning methods are based on convolution neural network (CNN) for HSI-MSI fusion, such as the two-stream fusion network designed for HR-MSI and LR-HSI~\cite{wang2023mct, khader2023model, jia2023multiscale, wang2024general}.
 With the remarkable performance of implicit neural representations (INRs) in continuous multi-dimensional data representation, some prior research~\cite{wang2023ss,he2024two} combined INR and CNN for HSI-MSI fusion.
 Although these methods have demonstrated promising results in fusion, they heavily rely on high-quality training data for supervised learning.
-Collecting high-quality ground truth data is extremely time-consuming and costly.
+Collecting high-quality ground-truth data is extremely time-consuming and costly.
 In addition, unsupervised fusion methods~\cite{zheng2020coupled, nguyen2022deep, wu2024unsupervised} are introduced, eliminating the need for expensive training data.
 However, these methods typically rely on complex network structures.
-Besides, they are also confined to fixed resolution, and inferring results at the user-desired resolutions requires retraining.
+Besides, they are also confined to fixed resolution, and inferring results at the user-desired resolutions requires retraining. {Arbitrary-resolution HSI-MSI fusion is an emerging area within the field of image fusion.
+Unlike traditional fusion tasks, which typically merge images at fixed resolutions, arbitrary-resolution fusion leverages both HR-MSI and LR-HSI to generate fused outputs at any desired spatial and spectral resolutions~\cite{wang2024general,he2021cnn}.
+This advanced fusion technique provides greater flexibility in adjusting both the spatial and spectral resolutions of the resulting HR-HSI, offering significant potential for a wide range of applications~\cite{he2021cnn}, such as object detection~\cite{qu2017does} and land use/cover classification~\cite{gao2014subspace}.
+However, arbitrary-resolution hyperspectral image fusion presents greater challenges compared to standard fusion methods.}

 To address the aforementioned issues, we propose an unsupervised HSI-MSI fusion framework for continuous low-rank factorization (CLoRF).
 Specifically, CLoRF integrates two implicit neural representations into the low-rank factorization, capturing continuous spatial and spectral information of HR-MSI and LR-HSI, respectively.
 Unlike classic discrete matrix factorization, we define the continuous matrix function factorization following tensor function~\cite{luo2023low}, which characterizes low-rankness in continuous representation.
 Each continuous function is a realization of INR parameterized by multi-layer perceptrons (MLPs).
 As MLPs are Lipschitz smooth, further characterizing smoothness in continuous representation.
 Compared to previous fusion methods, as shown in Fig.~\ref{fig:aribrtary}, CLoRF can achieve arbitrary resolution in both spatial and spectral domains without additional image information and retraining.